dataduke/jekyll-wikibox/README.md

     |   |-- img
     |   |-- js
     |   |-- favicon.ico
-    |-- box-N               # box 1-4 for testing; more boxes can be added/renamed/deleted
+    |-- box000               # box001-004 for testing; more boxes can be added/renamed/deleted
     |   |-- _posts
     |   |   |-- 2013-01-01-hello-world.markdown    # .md or .textile or .taskpaper
     |   |   |-- 2013-01-01-hello-world             # folder for post attachments